w3c/wai-bcase/index.md

 render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 In physical environments everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
 On the web, accessibility features become options that are also often used more widely.

 A compelling example of how this works comes from the early 2000’s as the online world increasingly adopted mobile devices to browse the web.
 Those web sites which were accessible and standards-compliant were in many cases more mobile-ready as interaction options were already baked in.
 Imagine the delight of those who were already committed to and had designed for accessibility!
-This realization led to the responsive-design trend that has accessibility at its core.[^5]
+This revelation led to the responsive-design trend that has accessibility at its core.[^5]

-Apple has been an innovator in the accessibility space since the inception of the company.
-Leaders there anticipated market direction and have integrated disability needs into product development for decades.
-In the early 2000’s, for example, the 26-campus University of California (UC) system was unable to take advantage of Apple's iPod University program.
-The application was inaccessible to blind students and so could not be distributed as an offical UC platform.
+Apple development practice is another demonstration of how accessibility can drive innovation.
+In the early 2000’s, the 26-campus University of California (UC) system was unable to take advantage of Apple's iTunes University program.
+The iPod device needed to use the application was inaccessible to blind students and so adminstrators declined to distribute it as an offical UC platform.
 Designers and researchers at Apple had previously identified that gap for blind users and were committed to closing it through innovation for its next generation of products.
 Apple informed the University system adminstrators that the company had invested the resources and were developing and acquiring voice technology.
-Implementation led to VoiceOver and Siri, voice interactions that were enthusiastically adopted.
-Blind students within the UC System were soon able to use the features and wider adoption by the general public played a large part in the development and growth of the mobile web itself.
+Implementation led to VoiceOver and Siri, voice interactions that were widely adopted.
+Blind students within the UC System were soon able to use the features and adoption by the general public played a large part in the development and growth of the mobile web itself.
 Such innovations lead to the wealth of personal digital assistants in many homes and offices.
 Today everyone can use these devices, regardless of ability.

 #### Case Study – Google